 President:

 A. Adray League- Jeremy will send out dates after District meeting.
-Jeremy will also send out directions for imputing scores for the Adray League.
+Jeremy will also send out directions for inputing scores for the Adray League.
 Districts will be top 2 for Bantam, top 4 for Squirts, and top 4-8 for PeeWee.

 B.Compliant regarding a 12U B coach from Cheyboygen.
 Mtg with Tony Crisp regarding younger refs, and the need for more education.